 POACHING THE EGGS

 PUTTING IT ALL TOGETHER

 - 1 Tablespoon hot pepper jelly

 - Make a bowl of oatmeal using your favorite method (can be instant or steel cut oats or any kind you like).
-The nutrition analysis if for steel cut oats.
-Keep it warm on a back burner while poaching egg.
+The nutrition analysis here is for steel cut oats.
+Keep it warm on a back burner while poaching egg.6 Ounces oatmeal

-- Add a splash (1-2 tablespoons) of white distilled vinegar to a medium size pot of water and turn up to medium-high heat
+- Add a splash (1-2 tablespoons) of white distilled vinegar to a medium size pot of water and turn up to medium-high heat1-2 Tablespoons white vinegar

 - Break your egg(s) into a small bowl or cup